-SeaPort is a curatorial residency and public platform based in a two-story building in Athens, anchored by the studio of Dor Guez.
-At its core, SeaPort is built on the idea of hospitality—welcoming curators, artists, and audiences into a space of exchange and shared inquiry.
-Alongside its residency program, SeaPort hosts a vibrant public program of exhibitions, lectures, film screenings, performances, and more.
+SeaPort Art Center is a public platform and curatorial residency based in a two-story building in Athens, anchored by the studio of artist Dor Guez Munayer.
+At its core, SeaPort is built on the idea of hospitality - welcoming curators, artists, and audiences into a space of exchange, shared inquiry, and collaboration.
+Alongside its residency program, SeaPort hosts a vibrant public program of lectures, film screenings, performances, and more.
+Among these initiatives, The Rock Upon Which the Light Walks meals offer intimate, thoughtfully curated gatherings where professionals in the arts share local and seasonal Mediterranean cuisine, enriched by the Palestinian and North African heritage of the host.

 SeaPort challenges essentializing views of the Mediterranean by presenting it as a dynamic contact zone shaped by circulation, displacement, and exchange, emphasizing curatorial and artistic approaches that propose alternative cartographies and shared perspectives.
-It positions the city and the Mediterranean as loci of pluralism, encounter, and possibility, fostering forms of solidarity and cohabitation beyond national paradigms.
-Residents are given time and conditions to engage local contexts and develop projects rooted in sustained dialogue, while a shared vocabulary across linguistic, political, and territorial boundaries supports research that is both situated and transnational.
+Our building, located at the foothills of Mount Lycabettus, and the Mediterranean are positioned as loci of pluralism, encounter, and possibility, fostering forms of solidarity and cohabitation beyond national paradigms.
+Our residents are given time and conditions to engage local contexts and develop projects rooted in sustained dialogue, while a shared vocabulary across linguistic, political, and territorial boundaries supports research that is both situated and transnational.

 Originally founded in Jaffa and Haifa in 2018, SeaPort relocated to Athens in 2025, expanding its scope while maintaining a commitment to Mediterranean discourse as a field of inquiry and a platform for solidarity.
 Today, it connects artists, curators, and institutions across the region and beyond, positioning the Mediterranean not as a periphery, but as a central axis of political, aesthetic, and intellectual negotiation.